thingsinjars/opensourcesnacks/seeds/Pumpkin Spice.md

   * Take the seeds out, spread them on a cool tray
   * Once cooled, put them in plastic tubs
   * Eat.

-Variation
----

-Also works well with just pumpkin seeds.

-Sprinkle over yoghurt for a healthy, autumnal breakfast.